-OpTic edge out Tempo Storm at MLG Americas Minor
+OpTic Gaming edged out Tempo Storm in a close final match of the MLG Americas Minor Championship yesterday.

 With both teams sealing their spot in the offline qualifier for the next Valve major, ESL Cologne, the final was purely to decide who would take home the $30,000 first prize.